 Experience life in America’s Gilded Age by touring one of the most lavish mansions in Rhode Island – The Breakers.
-It is the former summer home for the Vanderbilt family and is now declared a National Historic Landmark.
+It is the former summer home for the Vanderbilt family and is a National Historic Landmark.
 You haven’t seen the kind of wealth of the Gilded Age until you’ve stepped inside this beautiful property.

-Take a tour of The Breakers mansion while visiting Newport.
-It was completed in 1895 and well preserved to give you a glimpse of the opulent lifestyle of one of America’s wealthiest families.
+You can take a tour of The Breakers mansion while visiting Newport.
+It was completed in 1895 and offers a great glimpse of the opulent lifestyle of one of America’s wealthiest families.

-Even with a detailed audio tour, you’ll only barely scratch the surface of the 70-room home.
-For mansion lovers, its alluring sight makes it one of the most beautiful places in RI.
+Even with a detailed audio tour, you’ll feel like you’ve just scratched the surface of this 70-room mansion.
+The Breakers is a historic Gilded Age gem and one of the most beautiful places in RI.

 Colt State Park

-There’s a reason why Colt State Park is the most popular and among the most beautiful places and parks in RI.
-It’s a go-to spot for leisure and relaxation for locals and visitors, so you can join right along.
-Check out the park situated on the Bristol shoreline to enjoy a peaceful afternoon.
+There’s a reason why Colt State Park is one of the most popular state parks in RI; not only is it a go-to spot for leisure and relaxation for locals and visitors, but it is a beautiful Rhode Island outdoor space and the perfect place to spend a summer afternoon!

 Colt State Park is known for its beautiful scenery.
-You’ll have plenty of space to relax out on the manicured lawn with views of the ocean.
-It’s a fun place for a picnic or excursions on the hiking trails.
+You’ll have plenty of space to relax out on the manicured lawn and take in views of the ocean.
+It’s a fun place for a picnic or hike.

 If you’re familiar with the film The Great Gatsby, you’ll recognize the Marble House as soon as you arrive.
-Another one of the famous Gilded Age mansions, Marble House was used in the movie, which showcases a period during the gilded age and is true about the house in real life.
+Another one of the famous Gilded Age mansions, Marble House was used in the film and you can tour it yourself in Newport!

-The Marble House was completed in 1892 for the Vanderbilt Family – it’s one of Newport’s most famous mansions.
+The Marble House was completed in 1892 for the Vanderbilt Family and is one of Newport’s most famous mansions.
 Nearly the entire house is made from marble, designed in a Beaux-Arts style.